Showing top 0 results 0 results found

 It might not be the case for each ecommerce store out there, but you’ll likely experience a significant increase in customer support questions during the holiday season.

-With 64% of consumers saying that they plan to spend more online than last year, it might be a good idea to hire additional staff to help you during the holiday season.
-Just like Walmart did.
-The big-box retailer is looking to hire 20,000 workers to help pack and ship online purchases this year.
-While it probably won’t be necessary for you to hire that many people, make sure your team is big enough to handle the increased demand.
+With 41% of consumers saying that they plan to spend more online than last year, it might be a good idea to hire additional staff to help you during the holiday season.
+Do you still think it’s not worth hiring part-time workers?
+Keep in mind that 99% of consumers will do at least some of their holiday shopping online this year and 13% will do all of it online.
+Make sure your team is big enough to handle the increased demand.
 At the end of the day, having poor customer service can be a deal-breaker during the holiday season.

 Set up a chatbot to automate responses for the most common questions

 Communication with customers provides you with a vast amount of data about the most common issues.
 If you find yourself repeatedly answering the same questions, it’s time to automate things.
-Why not set up an automated chat response telling a visitor about the estimated delivery time when the question arises?
+Why not set up an automated chat response informing visitors about the estimated delivery time when the question arises?

 Take a look at your chat archives and use them to create predefined chat scenarios for your store’s most common questions.
-For example, if you tend to get a lot of questions about the payment methods available, you can set up an automated message whenever a visitor asks about payments.
+For example, if you tend to get a lot of questions about available payment methods, you can set up an automated message whenever a visitor asks about payments.

 Plan out your logistics, and divide responsibilities

-Nobody can prepare for every problem or issue that arises during the holiday season.
+Nobody can prepare for every problem or issue that comes up during the holiday season.
 There are simply things we’re not able to predict, like an electricity outage or delivery delays.
 Still, make sure you’re in control of the issues you can manage.

-This means planning some of your activities ahead of time and dividing responsibilities wisely.
+Plan some of your activities ahead of time and divide responsibilities.
 Put your plans into Google Calendar.
 If you’re looking for more advanced ways to manage your projects, use project management tools like Trello or Jira.

 Focus on your customers